Marcin Jahn | Dev Notebook

 • a Bounded Context is in the Solution Space.

 In a typical project, there will be many bounded contexts.
 Ideally, each of them should be developed by a different team.
-Each would also use a separate data store.
+Each would also use a separate persistence data store.

 Bounded Context vs Microservice

 There isn’t a 1:1 relation between a bounded context and a microservice.
 A single bounded context could be served by multiple microservices.
 For example, one microservice could be in a form of an HTTP API, serving requests.
 Another microservice could be a listener on some bus.
 Both could work on the same database, but they’d work on a different parts of the overall responsibility of the bounded context.
+However, they’d both use on Ubiquitous Language set, and a single Domain layer.

 Ubiquitous Language